Why The Chips Are Down: Navigating the Global Chip Shortages and Beyond

 How to Navigate the Global Chip Shortage

 Perhaps the only thing that can be said with certainty about the global chip shortages is that no one is certain when they will end.
-Optimistic estimates from economic and business leaders are looking to the end of 2022.
 If demand holds as expected based on market data and conversations with our customers, we expect the semiconductor market to be tight well into 2023.

 There's no easy way to get around a short supply of semiconductors and rising costs when every company is in the same boat.
 However, there's a big difference between a leaky kayak and a powerboat that is capable of navigating rocky waters.
 Every original equipment manufacturer (OEM) can take a series of steps to ensure they're in the best position possible as chip shortages persist:

-- Visibility: Provide as much visibility as you can to your suppliers so they can plan their product capacity and any potential longer-term capital investments.
-With some suppliers looking for 12 to 24 months of visibility, as soon as it's feasible, place long-term orders for the end of 2022 and into 2023 to enable better visibility for wafer and capacity planning.
+Visibility: Provide as much visibility as you can to your suppliers so they can plan their product capacity and any potential longer-term capital investments.
+With some suppliers looking for 12 to 24 months of visibility, as soon as it's feasible, place long-term orders through the end of 2023 and even into 2024 to enable better visibility for wafer and capacity planning.

 Both short-term and long-term strategies are necessary to withstand the challenges posed by the semiconductor shortage.
 This is not the only ongoing component shortage, and it certainly won't be the last.